Loepker-James/enforce-rules/docs/migration.md

 ## Upgrading from 1.1- to 1.1+

 Version 1.1 changes how rule patterns are matched.
-Previously, patterns used re.fullmatch, which required the entire string to match the rule.
-Starting in 1.1, patterns use re.search, which allows partial matches.
+Previously, patterns used ```re.fullmatch```, which required the entire string to match the rule.
+Starting in 1.1, patterns use ```re.search```, which allows partial matches.

 ### What changed